BLOG

 Unrestricted resource consumption can make the targeted system unstable or unavailable, which can have severe consequences for the business or organization that depends on it.
 It can also result in denial-of-service (DoS) attacks and other malicious activities.

-The broken function-level authorization susceptibilities encourage unauthorized users to access certain functions, features, and privileges they should otherwise not have access to.
+The broken function-level authorization vulnerabilities encourage unauthorized users to access certain functions, features, and privileges they should not have access to.

-Once the attackers access unauthorized resources, they exploit broken function-level authorization susceptibilities to create/delete accounts, take over another user's account, and escalate privileges to gain administrative access.
+Once the attackers access unauthorized resources, they exploit broken function-level authorization vulnerabilities to create/delete accounts, take over another user's account, and escalate privileges to gain administrative access.

 This OWASP Top 10 API security vulnerability mainly occurs due to inadequate authorization checks, input validation, and weak access controls.